usnews/brightspot-cms/docs/documentation/cms-tags.md

 **cms:a**

-A tag for creating links, much like a normal `a href`
+A tag for creating links, much like a normal `a href`.
+If the object has a defined URL, passing the object itself will be all that is required.

 `<cms:a href="${objectName}"></cms:a>`